Copyrighted/portfolio/README.md

-# Flask Blog Website
+# Flask Blog Site

-Personal flask blog that supports registering/login of an admin user (can easily expand this to non-admin users).
+Blog with authentication, authorization, and error handling.
+Allows users to create, update and delete posts.

-Users can create, update and delete posts.
+Uses PyTest for unit testing.
+Has CI/CD for automated testing and deployment.
+Deployed using Azure and Docker.

 ## Getting Started